PFC Bergdahl Is No 'Hero'

 Headlines in The Washington Post and The New York Times allude to “mixed reactions” about Bergdahl’s release.
 But there are no mixed reactions among those whom he betrayed when he deserted his combat post.

-In the last 48 hours, I have spoken with Army officers and enlisted personnel, men whom I know personally, and who were or remain forward operators in Afghanistan.
+In the last 48 hours, I have spoken with Army enlisted personnel and officers, men whom I know personally, and who were or remain forward operators in Afghanistan.
 Rather than offer armchair analysis on Bergdahl, I defer to the assessment of one officer and one enlisted shooter, whose thoughts reflect the consensus.
 (Warning: strong language.)

-And on the matter of exchanging terrorists for this “POS,” another writes, “The blood on these terrorists' hands, and the countless man hours of intel, surveillance and costly fighting that went into their capture, negates any justification for this exchange.
+And on the matter of exchanging terrorists for this “POS,” an officer who coordinated searches for Bergdahl, said, “The blood on these terrorists’ hands, and the countless man hours of intel, surveillance and costly fighting that went into their capture, negates any justification for this exchange.
 And releasing enemy combatants effectively negates our purpose for fighting, and is horribly demoralizing.
 Releasing enemies of the United States in exchange for a deserter?
 This band of ruthless thugs just negotiated a strategic defeat of the United States without any cost.”

 Additionally, Col. Allen West (USA, Ret.), who is no stranger to Army combat operations in Iraq and Afghanistan, echoes the concerns about Bergdahl’s status, noting, “It’s not the modus operandi for Islamic terrorists to detain American troops when captured.”
 And former Army spec ops commander Michael Waltz, who was in charge of search teams looking for the deserter, insists, “Bergdahl owes the mothers of soldiers who did not come home, answers.”